CoRT: Complementary Rankings from Transformers: Proposed Approach

 \subsection{Training}

-Training \projname{} corresponds to updating the parameters of the encoder $\psi$ towards a representation that reflects relevance between queries and documents through vector similarity.
+Training \projname{} corresponds to updating the parameters of the encoder $\psi$ towards representations that reflect relevance between queries and passages through vector similarity.
 Each training sample is a triple comprising a query $q$, a positive passage $d^+$ and a negative passage $d^-$.
 While positive passages are taken from relevance assessments, negative passages are sampled from term-based rankings (i.e. BM25) to support the complementary property of \projname{}.
-The relevance score for a query-passage pair ($q, d$) is calculated using the angular cosine similarity function.\footnote{Similar to \cite{cer18}, we found angular similarity performs better than cosine similarity.}
+The relevance score for a query-passage pair ($q, d$) is calculated using the angular cosine similarity function\footnote{Similar to \citet{cer18}, we found angular similarity performs better than cosine similarity.}: